 The coil should not be fitted if you have:

 - certain abnormalities of the cervix or womb

 The doctor or nurse fitting the coil will examine you beforehand to ensure the coil is appropriate for you.
 For more information, visit your GP or local sexual health clinic.

 Does emergency contraception protect against STIs?

 No, not at all.
 If you have had unprotected sex and are worried that you might have an STI then you should visit your local sexual health clinic for testing.
-Alternatively, our online sexual health clinic provides advice, tests and treatments for a range of STIs.
+Alternatively, LloydsPharmacy Online Doctor provides advice, STI tests and a range of STI treatments.

 You should also remember that the morning after pill isn’t a suitable alternative to regular contraception.
 It is designed for one-off use.
 If you do not want to use long-term hormonal contraception, barrier methods such as condoms could be the answer.
 They are far cheaper than using emergency contraception regularly, and offer effective protection against sexually transmitted infections.